-There are a lot of things that you may need a lawyer for if you have a serious personal injury case.
+There are a lot of things that you may need an advocate for if you are badly hurt.
 One of those things is not "how much medical treatment should I get?"
 That is an issue for you and your doctors alone.

 Do Not Give a Recorded Statement or Medical Exam